 Also, on November 21, 2008, the Company issued a restricted stock grant to a director of the Company for 25,000 shares of the Company's common stock.
-The restricted stock grant is scheduled to vest over a one-year period, with one-quarter of the total number of shares subject to such grant vesting on the first quarterly anniversary of the grant date, and one-quarter of the total number of shares vesting on a quarterly basis thereafter.
-The fair value of the grant was determined to be \$17,500 and will be amortized to selling, general and administrative expenses on a straight line basis over the one-year vesting period.
-For the six months ended June 30, 2009, the Company recorded stock-based compensation related to this restricted stock of \$8,748.
-As of June 30, 2009, there was \$6,565 of total unrecognized compensation expense related to the unvested restricted stock grant.
-Also, if the director terminates his service prior to the end of the one-year period, any unvested portion of the restricted stock grant will be subject to forfeiture.
+The restricted stock grant vested over a one-year period.
+The fair value of the grant was determined to be \$17,500 and was amortized to selling, general and administrative expenses on a straight line basis over the one-year vesting period.
+For the three months ended March 31, 2009 and the period from Inception through March 31, 2010, the Company recorded stock-based compensation related to this restricted stock of \$4,374, and \$17,500, respectively.